root-project/jsroot/docs/JSROOT.md

 - items - array of items name
 - opts - array of drawing options for the items
 - layout - can be 'simple', 'flex', 'collapsible', 'tabs', 'gridNxM', 'horizNMK', 'vertNMK'
+- browser - layout of the browser 'float', 'fix', 'no', 'off'
-- nobrowser - do not display file browser
+- nobrowser - do not display file browser (same as browser=no)
-- float - display floating browser
+- float - display floating browser (same as browser=float)
 - load - name of extra JavaScript to load
 - optimize - drawing optimization 0:off, 1:only large histograms (default), 2:always
 - paltte - id of default color palette, 51..121 - new ROOT6 palette  (default 57)